alramalho/segment-anything-organoids/README.md

   <img src="https://github.com/alramalho/segment-anything-organoids/assets/47791391/b748395f-78a2-40e3-8a00-fe355bf831dc" width="400"/>
 </p>

-You can find the code for these images in [demo notebook](https://github.com/alramalho/segment-anything-organoids/blob/main/demo/code/demo-fast.ipynb)
+You can find the code for these images in the demo notebooks